jeffbski/autoflow/doc/advanced.md

 ### External Plugins

  - https://github.com/jeffbski/react-deferred - integrates jQuery style Deferred/Promises with react, providing automatic promise resolution and optional usage for react functions where by calling without a callback returns a promise.
+ - https://github.com/jeffbski/react-q - integrates Q-style Deferred/Promises with react, providing automatic promise resolution and optional usage for react functions where by calling without a callback returns a promise.